D-Singh11/Would-you-rather/README.md

 Application provides following functionality to its users:

- * See questions they answered and haven’t answered
+ * See questions they have and haven’t answered
  * Answer questions
  * See how other people have voted
  * Create new questions